atomic-app/boilerplate-ios-sdk/README.md

 The code is based around the [Atomic iOS SDK documentation](https://documentation.atomic.io/sdks/ios) and designed to get you up and running as quickly as possible, not necessarily as best practice.

 Therefore we do NOT recommend uploading this boilerplate app or any of its modifications to AppStore, or using it in the production environment.
-Atomic.io disclaims any and all liability for consequences of those kind of behaviours.

 ## Quick Start